Dawood-Ahmed01/Retail_Sales_Analysis/README.md

-**🛍️ Retail Sales – SQL Data Analysis Project**

-This project performs SQL-based analysis on retail sales data to uncover key insights about customer behavior, product categories, and sales trends.

-📁 Project Overview

-Dataset: retail_sales

-Tools: PostgreSQL

-Objective: Answer business questions using SQL queries (filtering, grouping, ranking, CTEs, and window functions).

-🧠 Skills Used

-Filtering & Conditional Queries (WHERE, CASE, BETWEEN)

-Aggregations (SUM, COUNT, AVG)

-Grouping & Ordering (GROUP BY, ORDER BY)

-Window Functions (RANK(), OVER)

-CTEs (WITH Clause)

-Date & Time Functions (EXTRACT, TO_CHAR)

-🔎 Queries & Insights

-Sales on a specific date (2022-11-05).

-Clothing transactions with quantity > 4 in Nov-2022.

-Total sales by category (ranked).

-Average customer age for Beauty category.

-High-value transactions (>1000).

-Transactions by gender in each category.

-Best selling month in each year (using window functions).

-Top 5 customers by total sales.

-Unique customers per category.

-Sales by time shifts (Morning, Afternoon, Evening).

-📊 Example Query (Best Selling Month Each Year) with mon as (
-    select
-        extract(Year from sale_date) as year,
-        extract(Month from sale_date) as month,
-        round(avg(total_sale)::numeric ,2) as avg_sale,
-        rank() over (
-            partition by extract(Year from sale_date)
-            order by avg(total_sale) desc
-        ) as ranking
-    from retail_sales
-    group by 1 , 2
+                      📊 Retail Sales SQL Analysis
+📌 Project Description

+This project demonstrates SQL-based retail sales analysis on a sample dataset.
+The aim is to explore sales patterns, customer behavior, and product performance through structured queries.

+The queries cover:

+Data extraction

+Filtering & conditions

+Aggregations (SUM, AVG, COUNT)

+Grouping & Ordering

+Window Functions (RANK, CTEs)

+📂 Dataset Information

+The dataset (retail_sales) contains columns such as:

+transaction_id

+sale_date

+sale_time

+category

+customer_id

+gender

+age

+quantity

+total_sale

+📝 SQL Questions & Queries
+1. Retrieve all sales made on 2022-11-05:
+SELECT *
+FROM retail_sales
+WHERE sale_date = '2022-11-05';

+2. Transactions in 'Clothing' with quantity > 4 (Nov-2022):
+SELECT *
+FROM retail_sales
+WHERE category = 'Clothing'
+  AND quantity >= 4
+  AND TO_CHAR(sale_date, 'YYYY-MM') = '2022-11';

+3. Total sales for each category:
+SELECT category,
+       SUM(total_sale) AS total_sales
+FROM retail_sales
+GROUP BY category
+ORDER BY total_sales DESC;

+4. Average age of customers who purchased 'Beauty' items:
+SELECT category,
+       ROUND(AVG(age),0) AS avg_age
+FROM retail_sales
+WHERE category = 'Beauty'
+GROUP BY category;

+5. Transactions with sales > 1000:
+SELECT *
+FROM retail_sales
+WHERE total_sale > 1000;

+6. Number of transactions by gender in each category:
+SELECT category,
+       gender,
+       COUNT(*) AS total_trans
+FROM retail_sales
+GROUP BY category, gender
+ORDER BY category;

+7. Best selling month (average sales per month per year):
+WITH mon AS (
+    SELECT EXTRACT(YEAR FROM sale_date) AS year,
+           EXTRACT(MONTH FROM sale_date) AS month,
+           ROUND(AVG(total_sale)::NUMERIC, 2) AS avg_sale,
+           RANK() OVER (PARTITION BY EXTRACT(YEAR FROM sale_date) ORDER BY AVG(total_sale) DESC) AS ranking
+    FROM retail_sales
+    GROUP BY 1, 2
 )
-select
-    year,
+SELECT year,
-    to_char(to_date(month::text , 'MM') , 'Month') as months,
+       TO_CHAR(TO_DATE(month::text, 'MM'), 'Month') AS months,
        avg_sale
-from mon
+FROM mon
-where ranking = 1
+WHERE ranking = 1
-order by ranking;
+ORDER BY ranking;

-📂 Files

-retail_sales_analysis.sql → Contains all 10 queries.
+8. Top 5 customers based on highest sales:
+SELECT customer_id,
+       SUM(total_sale) AS total_sales
+FROM retail_sales
+GROUP BY customer_id
+ORDER BY total_sales DESC
+LIMIT 5;

+9. Unique customers per category:
+SELECT category,
+       COUNT(DISTINCT customer_id) AS total_unique_custs
+FROM retail_sales
+GROUP BY category
+ORDER BY total_unique_custs DESC;

+10. Orders by time shifts (Morning, Afternoon, Evening):
+WITH times AS (
+    SELECT *,
+           CASE
+               WHEN EXTRACT(HOUR FROM sale_time) < 12 THEN 'Morning'
+               WHEN EXTRACT(HOUR FROM sale_time) BETWEEN 12 AND 17 THEN 'Afternoon'
+               ELSE 'Evening'
+           END AS time_shift
+    FROM retail_sales
+)
+SELECT time_shift,
+       COUNT(*) AS total_orders
+FROM times
+GROUP BY time_shift;

+🚀 Key Learnings

+Practical usage of WHERE, GROUP BY, ORDER BY

+Applying aggregates (SUM, AVG, COUNT)

+Handling dates and time shifts

+Using CTEs and Window Functions for analytics

+Identifying top customers & best-selling months

+📎 How to Use

+Clone this repo to your local machine.

+Import dataset into your SQL database (PostgreSQL recommended).

+Run queries from the provided SQL script.

+Modify queries for deeper insights.

 📜 License

-Open-source under the MIT License.
+This project is licensed under the MIT License – free to use and modify.

-📬 Contact

 🔗 GitHub – Dawood-Ahmed01